hashicorp/terraform-provider-azurerm/azurerm/internal/tools/website-categories/README.md

 ## Website Categories

-This tool generates files necessary for the website from the provide registrations which already exist in code.
+This tool generates files necessary for the website from the service registrations which already exist in code.

 This is run via go:generate whenever the "SupportedServices" array is changed so that this is kept up-to-date.